International Business Major

 At the Huntsman School, we believe in empowering our students to own their education and their careers.
 Career development opportunities start from the first day at the Huntsman School and continue throughout one's professional life.

-Our professional career coaches are equipped with all the tools necessary to help you with interview prep, professional networking, job searching, and so much more!
+Our professional career specialists are equipped with all the tools necessary to help you with interview prep, professional networking, job searching, and so much more!

 - Students will receive a BS by completing all required courses in their major.
 To receive a BA, students must also gain proficiency in one or more foreign languages.